Coexistence in preferential attachment networks: Many colours/types

-It is both natural and important to study competition between more than two colors/types.
-Our model naturally extends in this direction, and in this section we present our results regarding $N \geq 3$ competing types.
+It is both natural and important to study competition between more than two colours/types.
+The model naturally extends in this direction, and in this section we present our results regarding $N \geq 3$ competing types.
 In the following, vectors will be denoted using boldface, subscripts typically correspond to time and superscripts correspond to the indices of types.
 Furthermore, denote by $\Delta^N$ the probability simplex in $\R^N$.

 The natural extension of the model to multiple competing types is as follows.
 At time zero, there is a graph $G_0$, where each node is of exactly one of the $N$ types.
 At each timestep a new node is added to the graph, and is connected to $m$ nodes of the original graph according to linear preferential attachment.
-The types of these $m$ neighbors induce a vector of types $\bfu$, where $u^i$ is the number of neighbors of type $i$.
+The types of these $m$ neighbours induce a vector of types $\bfu$, where $u^i$ is the number of neighbours of type $i$.
 The type of the new node is then determined according to a random draw from the distribution $p_{\bfu} = \left\{ p_{\bfu}^i \right\}_{i \in \left[ N \right]}$.
 The probabilities $\left\{ p_{\bfu}^i \right\}_{\bfu,i}$ are parameters of the model.